SahilVijaySingh28/PeerIQ/FIRESTORE_SECURITY_RULES.md

     // Video Meetings - collaborative feature
     match /videoMeetings/{meetingId} {
-      // Anyone authenticated can read all meetings (filtered client-side as needed)
-      // Security is maintained by not exposing sensitive data fields allow read: if request.auth != null;
+      // Anyone authenticated can read all meetings allow read: if request.auth != null;

       // Anyone authenticated can create a meeting (becomes the host) allow create: if request.auth != null && request.auth.uid == request.resource.data.hostId;

+      // Any authenticated user can update (join/leave meeting by updating participants)
-      // Host can update meeting details and participant list allow update: if request.auth != null && request.auth.uid == resource.data.hostId;
+      // Host can also update meeting details (title, description, etc.) allow update: if request.auth != null;

       // Only host can delete the meeting allow delete: if request.auth != null &&